 The beauty of a ham is that it is already cooked and, yet, we still struggled to get our ham up to 140°F. We followed the direction of tenting it in aluminum foil and putting on a rack over a cup of water then cooking at 325°F for 15 minutes per pound.
 We end up putting the heat up and trying it on convection for 30 minutes and that did it.
 Luckily, our other items were less fussy and dinner came together nicely.
 I think we need to get an oven temperature gauge to make sure the temperature is staying consistent.

 We all had full bellies but there was still at least a two or three pounds of ham leftover.
 Even after packing my lunches for work for the week, there was still a ton left. (p.s.
-I adore these meal prep containers for packing my lunch.)
+I adore these meal prep containers for packing my lunch.
+They’re easy to clean and stack nicely in the drawer.)
 So instead of wasting it, here are a few ideas to use up the leftover ham.

 Ham really shines with eggs, cheese, and/or bread.
 Any combination thereof should work.
 Luckily, it plays nicely with fruit (think pineapple or apple) and vegetables (try broccoli or peas).